fraya/dylan-docs/README.md

     '../../_packages/sphinx-extensions/current/src/sphinxcontrib'

-wich is the standard path where `dylan-tool` install the dependency.
+which is the standard path where `dylan-tool` install the dependency.

 ## Usage